pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 # The local data source directory or the URI of the external storage.
 For more information about the URI of the external storage, see https://docs.pingcap.com/tidb/v6.6/backup-and-restore-storages#uri-format.
 data-source-dir = "/data/my_database"

+[conflict]
+# Starting from v7.3.0, a new version of strategy is introduced to handle conflicting data.
+The default value is "".
+# - "": TiDB Lightning does not detect or handle conflicting data.
+If the source file contains conflicting primary or unique key records, the subsequent step reports an error.
+# - "error": when detecting conflicting primary or unique key records in the imported data, TiDB Lightning terminates the import and reports an error.
+# - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the new data and overwrites the old data.
+# - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
+# The new version strategy cannot be used together with tikv-importer.duplicate-resolution (the old version of conflict detection).
+strategy = ""
+# threshold = 9223372036854775807
+# max-record-rows = 100

 [tikv-importer]
 # Import mode. "local" means using the physical import mode.
 backend = "local"